 One of the big pluses for Supportiv is that there’s a well-trained person to talk to, 24/7.
 It’s not like Sanvello or other static chats where the chat room is always there, and you can leave messages for when other people look at it.

-No, at Supportiv, there is always at least one real, live person to talk to you.
-You will never go to their site and feel left hanging.
+You will never feel left hanging in a Supportiv online chat room.
 That can be a game-changer for those of us with anxiety or really intense emotions to work through in the moment.

 And Supportiv ticks the boxes other supportive chat rooms don’t: